hariseldon99/buparamshavak/shavak_root/usr/local/share/examples/vagrant/README.md

 9. If all goes well, the RDP client should show you a windows desktop.
 Navigate to "C:\vagrant_data\" using either a PowerShell or Windows Explorer and install your software and run it as needed.

 	**Note that**, while running any software, you can kill the RDP window.
 The Windows VM will continue to run in the background.
-To get back to it, simply start remmina from the interactive host shell and log into the VM again.
+To get back to it, simply start remmina from the interactive host shell and log into the VM again. **However,** do not log off, or exit the interactive host shell, since doing so will kill the VM.
+You may lock your screen, if you wish.

 10. When you're finished, make sure that all output files and data are somewhere in "C:\vagrant_data\", then exit the RDP client by killing the window.
 To terminate the VM, simply go back to the interactive shell and enter the following command: